- What is the enrollment process?

 What happens if the NJC cancels a course I’m enrolled in?

-The National Judicial College reserves the right to cancel or reschedule any listed course.
-If a course is cancelled, a full refund of all fees paid for the course will be issued.
-In the event that a course must be cancelled, the NJC will provide at least 30 days notice.
+If a course is canceled by the NJC, a full refund of all fees paid for the course will be issued.
+In the event that a course must be cancelled, the NJC will provide notice at least 30-days prior to the start of the course.

 What does tuition cover?